benisalla/MGTLR/README.md

 # music_generator_with_3_nlp_algorithms
-I have built a music generator in this repository using RNNs, LSTMs, and transformers in order to learn more about their structure and performance.
+I have built in This project a music generator in this repository using RNNs, LSTMs, and transformers in order to learn more about their structure and performance.

-# Music Generator with ABC Annotations

-This project is a music generator that uses RNN, LSTM, and transformers to generate music based on ABC annotations.

 ## Table of Contents
 - [Introduction](#introduction)